hyperskill/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

  Branching provides a way to work on different versions of a repository at the same time.

+Branching especially helps organize team development processes.
+Several programmers work on different features at the same time, each in their own branch.
+After the job is done, the code is merged together.